 Global Assessments

-The Quincy Medical Group Pediatric Assessment Center offers comprehensive testing services for children from birth up to the age of 17.
-The comprehensive assessment includes an evaluation by a speech therapist, occupational therapist, and clinical psychologist.
+The Quincy Medical Group Pediatric Assessment Center offers comprehensive testing services for children from birth up to the age of 12 years of age.
+The comprehensive assessment includes an evaluation by a speech/language pathologist, occupational therapist, and clinical psychologist.
 Our tests are designed to scientifically assess a child’s symptoms, including symptoms related to attention, difficulty learning, social difficulties, sensory integration, emotional or behavior problems, autism, or general developmental delays.
 We also assess children for giftedness and school readiness to ensure proper school placement.

 A team approach allows each specialist to provide comprehensive information in their area of expertise.
-This information helps us determine a child’s diagnosis and helps us to identify their strengths and weaknesses.
+This information helps us determine a child’s diagnosis and assists us in identifying their strengths and weaknesses.
 Using a strengths-based approach, we use research to develop comprehensive, individualized recommendations to help improve your child’s overall functioning and development in the home, school, and community environments.

 Our assessments include the following: